CodeTogether-Inc/CodeTogether-Live/docs/docs/installation-guides/codetogether-for-jetbrains-ides-installation.md

 sidebar_position: 2
 ---

-# CodeTogether for JetBrains IntelliJ IDEs Installation Guide
+# Installing CodeTogether Live in JetBrains IntelliJ IDEs

-If you want to host a CodeTogether session from an IntelliJ-based IDE, you’ll need to install the CodeTogether plugin for IntelliJ.
-You can also join a CodeTogether session directly from IntelliJ-based IDEs with the plugin installed.
+If you want to host a CodeTogether Live session from an IntelliJ-based IDE, you’ll need to install the CodeTogether Live plugin for IntelliJ.
+You can also join a session directly from IntelliJ-based IDEs with the plugin installed.

 :::note